michaelcarloneadi/salesforce_uploads/README.md

 2. In the directory you are running the Python scripts in, go into your terminal and run `python3 make_directories.py` or, if you have it linked correctly, `python make_directories.py`
 3. Download the data from SFTP into the proper folder (ex.
 February 2020 data goes into the `./February 2020/tsv` folder
 4. Save customer import success csv files into `imported_customers` folder
-5. When all is downloaded and saved, for the first run `python3 clean_csv --output --clean`
+5. When all is downloaded and saved, for the first run `python3 clean_csv.py --output --clean`
 6. Upload order records and save the success csv files in `uploaded_orders`
-7. When upload is complete and files are saved, run `python3 clean_csv --output --clean --orders`
+7. When upload is complete and files are saved, run `python3 clean_csv.py --output --clean --orders`
 8. Inspect and upload

 Let me know if you have any questions when running this